 When I’m Not Working with You

-In addition to enjoying deep conversations, I’m a regular person – a bit introverted and sensitive – who loves to make art, cook, read, spend time in nature, study psychology (especially groundbreaking neuroscience and trauma work), enjoys a TV-induced ugly cry, and spends quality time hanging with my partner and our two cats, Sid and Oscar.
+In addition to enjoying deep conversations, I’m a regular person – a bit introverted and sensitive – who loves to make art, cook, read, spend time in nature, study psychology (especially groundbreaking neuroscience, trauma work, and Jungian psychology), enjoy a TV-induced ugly cry, and spend quality time hanging with my partner and our two cats, Sid and Oscar.
 Oh and I go to therapy too.